 - Assist in ensuring compliance with emergency health and safety policies, procedures and protocols (including but not limited to COVID-19 response services).

 Knowledge, Skills, and Experience

 - Minimum of five years of experience working in a childcare setting required.

-- Head Start/Early Head Start or experience in early childcare setting preferred.
+- Head Start/Early Head Start/Title 5 or experience in early childcare setting preferred.

-- AA Degree in Early Childhood/Human Development or related filed required.
+- AA Degree in Early Childhood/Human Development or related field required.

 - Site Supervisor or Program Director Child Development Permit required.